PTA students present AmTryke to Snyder fourth grader

 Established in 1994, AmTryke, LLC is a company owned and operated by National AMBUCS Inc. AMBUCS is a non-profit service organization dedicated to creating mobility and independence for people with disabilities.

 Volunteer members of the AMBUCS organization purchase the majority of the trykes and donate them to those with special needs.
 To date, volunteers have distributed thousands of AmTrykes around the world.

 These unique tricycles are designed to accommodate riders of all ages, sizes and varying degrees of physical limitations.
 Both physical and occupational therapists acknowledge the AmTryke tricycle’s many therapeutic benefits, citing improved motor skills, strength development and self-esteem for the rider.

-AmTryke founder Sue Haywood was also on campus on March 9 when Sean received his AmTryke.For almost half a century, CKTC has provided career training, business and industry services and leadership programs to a rural district in southwest Oklahoma.
+AmTryke founder Sue Haywood was also on campus on March 9 when Sean received his AmTryke.For over half a century, CKTC has provided career training, business and industry services and leadership programs to a rural district in southwest Oklahoma.
 Opportunities at CKTC range from business and health to science and transportation trades.
 Additionally, CKTC offers customized workplace training and short-term training.
 More information about CKTC is available online at www.mycktc.com or by calling 405.643.5511.
 CKTC is a proud member of the Oklahoma Department of Career and Technology Education, which provides leadership and resources and assures standards of excellence for a comprehensive statewide system of career and technology education.
 The system offers programs and services in 29 technology center districts.